 1.3 There should be a continuous weld appearance for all welds.
 The emphasis here is on the word "appearance".
-Intermittent welds can be made to look continuous, either with additional welding, caulking or body filler.
-For corrosive environments, all joints should be seal welded.
+Intermittent welds can be made to look continuous. either with additional welding, caulking or body filler.
+For corrosive environments, al joints should be seal welded.
 The seams of hollow structural sections would be acceptable as produced.

-Fig. 1.2 Sharp Edges ground smooth Courtesy of AISC
+Fig. 1.2 Sharp Edges ground smooth.
+(Courtesy of AISC)

-Fig. 1.3 filling between the intermittent welds to give a continuous weld appearance.
+Fig. 1.3 Filling between the intermittent welds to give a ontinuous weld appearance

 In many projects fabricators are often asked to create continuous welds when they are structurally unnecessary.
 This adds extra cost to the project and takes additional time and may create distortions.
 If not structurally required, the welds themselves need not be continuous.
 Prior to the application of the final finish, appropriate caulking or filler can be applied between the intermittent welds to complete the appearance.
-Filling between the intermittent welds also helps in the cleaner application of finishes and prevents the build up of dirt in the joints that can be problematic to clean.
-Care should be taken in the application of fill materials to ensure that the surfaces beneath are clean to ensure adherence and that the compounds are compatible with the type of finish application.
+Filling between the intermittent welds also helps in the cleaner application of finishes and prevents the buildup of dirt in the joints which can be problematic to clean.
+Care should be taken in the application of fill materials AESS 2 - Feature Elements includes structures intended to be viewed at a distance > 6m.
+AESS so that the surfaces beneath are clean, adherence is ensured, and compounds are compatible with 2 includes Characteristics for AESS 1, and also Characteristics 2.1 to 2.4. the type of finish application.